dataops-tk/singer-db/README.md

 We are asking for help from community members in one of 3 ways:

-1. Register new taps -
+1. Register new taps - Follow the [Plugin Onboarding Guide](docs/onboarding_plugins.md) to add a new tap or target to the **Singer DB** index.
-2. Report taps that aren't working - Help us instill trust in working taps and targets by reporting those which aren't working.
+2. Report taps that aren't working - Help us preserve trust in those working taps and targets by flagging any which aren't working for removal or deprecation.
-3. Expand documentation - Read our markdown docs styleguide for information on how to ensure settings are automatically parsed.
+3. Improve documentation - Read our [README Docs Styleguide](docs/readme_styleguide.md)
+   for information on how to ensure settings are automatically parsed correctly from the upstream documentation.